grappler/wordpress-database-reset/readme.txt

 **Command Line**

 Once activated, you can use the WordPress Database Reset plugin with [WordPress CLI](http://wp-cli.org/).
-Full documentation for the commands can be found on [Github](https://github.com/chrisberthe/wordpress-database-reset#command-line)
+Full documentation for the commands can be found on [the code repository](https://github.com/chrisberthe/wordpress-database-reset#command-line)

 **Support Forum**